 The univariate frequency representations $\breve{\Transfer{W}}_i$ of the first three functions $\veccj{w}_i$ for $s \in \mathbb{C}$ are

-\end{theorem} The proof of Theorem~\ref{theor:Pxu_quadratic} relies on a variational expansion w.r.t.\ the initial conditions and on frequency space formulations using the so called Associated Transform \cite{book:nonlinear-system-theory-rugh}.
+\end{theorem} The proof of Theorem~\ref{theor:Pxu_quadratic} relies on a variational expansion w.r.t.\ the initial conditions and on frequency space formulations using the so-called Associated Transform \cite{book:nonlinear-system-theory-rugh}.
 It is provided in detail in Appendix \ref{app:proof-theorem-var-input}.
 Formal similarities to univariate frequency representations of \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016} are addressed and exploited within our proof.
-Let us emphasize that the cited works rely on variational expansions w.r.t. the inputs, which distinguishes their approach from ours.
+Let us emphasize that the cited works rely on variational expansions w.r.t.\ the inputs, which distinguishes their approach from ours.

-\begin{remark} Certainly, the series in \eqref{eq:series} can be formulated regarding terms of arbitrary high order in $\alpha$.
+\begin{remark} Certainly, the series in \eqref{eq:series} can be formulated regarding terms of arbitrarily high order in $\alpha$.
 The tensor-structured explicit representations, however, get lengthy for high orders and the calculations more technical.
 In the main body of the paper, we restrict ourselves from now on to terms up to order two to keep it more comprehensible.
-The tensor structure pattern that are observed and exploited for order two, are preserved for the expressions of higher order as well.
-For order three this can be seen in Theorem~\ref{theor:Pxu_quadratic} and in respective generalizations of other important results provided in Appendix~\ref{app:lem:mom-assoc-tf3}. \end{remark} Another point of view on the associated univariate frequency representation $\breve{\Transfer{W}}_2$ is highlighted in the following lemma that results from straight forward calculus (cf.\ Lemma~\ref{lem:assoc-trafo-repres_A} for $\breve{\Transfer{W}}_3$).
+The tensor structure patterns that are observed and exploited for order two are preserved for the higher-order expressions as well.
+For order three this can be seen in Theorem~\ref{theor:Pxu_quadratic} and in respective generalizations of other important results provided in Appendix~\ref{app:lem:mom-assoc-tf3}. \end{remark} Another point of view on the associated univariate frequency representation $\breve{\Transfer{W}}_2$ is highlighted in the following lemma that results from straightforward calculus (cf.\ Lemma~\ref{lem:assoc-trafo-repres_A} for $\breve{\Transfer{W}}_3$).

 \begin{lemma} Assume that the requirements of Theorem~\ref{theor:Pxu_quadratic} hold true.
 Then the associated frequency representation $\breve{\Transfer{W}}_2$ can be formulated with the linear representation